-These Vegan Oatmeal Chocolate Chip Cookie Bars are made with quick oats, almond meal and use coconut sugar for a delicious, clean-eating treat.
+These Vegan Oatmeal Chocolate Chip Cookie Bars are made with quick oats, almond meal and use coconut sugar for a delicious, healthier treat.
+Gluten-free!

 I am soooooo excited to bring you these bars guys.
 Like, woah.
 Typically I like my cookies in traditional cookie form, i.e. circular.
 But I was feeling something easy and quick.
 Cookie bars are obviously the next best thing.

 And they definitely passed taste testing with an A+.
 My husband probably had no idea they were vegan when he ate two in a row.
 Typically he would turn his nose up at treats described as “vegan”.
 Poor vegans, you guys get a bad rap!
 These bars will definitely change that mindset though.
 At least in the sweets department.
 I can tell you that much for SHO.
 When my husband took his first bite he said “Woah… You should call these Brownie Boyfriend Pleasers.”
 I died.
 He is a funny one.
 (Sorry babe, nothing is safe anymore.)